ebin58/circle/sample/43-ENEE447Project1/README.md

 qemu-system-arm -M raspi0 -bios sample/43-ENEE447Project1/kernel.img
 ```

 ## Required Submission (Due Date : 3/2)

+Submit the following files:

-1. The file `scheduler.cpp` in which you have modified the function `GetNextTask`.
+* Modified `scheduler.cpp` file, where you have updated the `GetNextTask` function.
-2. A pdf file, whicn includes the following:
+* A PDF file containing:
-	* Members of your group
+	* Names of your group members.
+	* Description of how current scheduling works
-	* Screenshot(s) of your QEMU output showing priority scheduling with a description of task priorities, and how you correctly implement.
+	* Screenshot(s) of your QEMU output demonstrating priority scheduling.
-	* Describe your priority scheduling algorithm.
+	* Description of how you implemented priority scheduling.
+	* Answer to the Question: To block context switching, which line should be commented out in each task?
+Explain why.

 ### Useful Link

-* Understanding circle structure and functions provided in circle environment.
+* Understanding circle structure and functions in circle environment.
 	* circle-rpi documentation: https://circle-rpi.readthedocs.io/